TurnTable904/gop/local/README.md

 - Nothing to do.

 ### macOS
-- Setup Docker VM to have at least 6.5GB and it uses at leas 2 CPUs.
+- Setup Docker VM to have at least 7.5GB and it uses at least 2 CPUs.

 ### Windows
-- Setup Docker VM to have at least 6.5GB and it uses at leas 2 CPUs.
+- Setup Docker VM to have at least 7.5GB and it uses at least 2 CPUs.
 - Enable Shared Drives availability to the drive that has the Minds repository (https://docs.docker.com/docker-for-windows/#file-sharing).

 ## Installing Minds
 > **Important!**